navapbc/reference_application/README.md

 # reference_application
-This repository is intended to host the java reference application for the PIQI framework
+This repository is intended to host the c# reference application for the PIQI framework